 - 1. Connect the projector to a computer using the projector's USB-B, Computer, or HDMI port to display video. - 2.
-If you connected your computer to a port other than the projector's USB-B port, also connect a USB cable to the projector's USB-B port and to a USB port on your computer (for wireless mouse support). - 3.
+If you connected your computer to the Computer or HDMI port, also connect a USB cable to the projector's USB-B port and to a USB port on your computer (for wireless mouse support). - 3.
 Start your presentation. - 4.
 Use the following buttons on the remote control to control your presentation: - To move through slides or pages, press the up or down Page buttons.

-- To move the cursor on the screen, use the arrow buttons. - To right-click, press the Esc button. - To drag-and-drop, hold the → button as you move the cursor with the arrow buttons, then release → at the destination.
+- To move the cursor on the screen, use the arrow buttons.

+- To right-click, press the Esc button.

+- To drag-and-drop, hold the

+button as you move the cursor with the arrow buttons, then release at the destination.